 - First priority for computer use is always given to UW students, staff, and faculty.

-- Academic uses of computers and equipment have priority over other uses; non-academic use of computers and equipment is discouraged.
+- Academic uses of computers and equipment have priority over other uses.
+The Library reserves the right to discontinue patron use of computers at staff discretion.

-- Computers and other equipment may not be used for destructive or illegal purposes, including loading file-sharing software, releasing viruses, using computers for network attacks, making illegal copies, etc.
+- Computers and other equipment may not be used for destructive or illegal purposes, including but not limited to: loading file-sharing software, releasing viruses, using computers for network attacks, making illegal copies.

 - Tampering with the Library’s computers or other equipment is prohibited, including disconnecting or unplugging cords, opening panels, etc.

-- Use of personal equipment, such as extension, adapter, or power cords, must not pose a safety hazard for others.
+- Use of personal equipment, such as extension cords, adapters, or power cords, must not pose a safety hazard for others.

 Food, drink, and tobacco